My Eyes (Travis Scott song): Critical reception

 Jordan Rose of Complex picked the song as the "biggest skip" from Utopia, saying it "feels too slow for this album.
 I wouldn't skip it because it's bad, but it just feels out of place."
 Vivian Medithi of HipHopDX criticized the line "If they just knew what Scotty would do to jump off the stage and save him a child", saying it "ruined" the song.
 NME's Nathan Evans disapproved of the additional vocals, stating the song "makes clunky cameos out of Bon Iver and Sampha, the latter of whom arrives to croon for an almighty three lines."

 Mackenzie Cummings-Grady of Billboard placed "My Eyes" at number five in her ranking of the songs from Utopia.

+Several critics have mentioned that the song is Scott's most direct artistic acknowledgment of the 2021 Astroworld tragedy.
+A review from MusicTalkers claims that the songs lyrics include references to Travis's guilt and reflection associated with the event and frames it as one of if not the biggest track on Utopia.
+Likewise, a Complex feature mentions how the closing part of the song has lyrics that really focuses on the tragedy and expresses Travis's remorse and desire to save the people that died.